MicrosoftDocs/memdocs/memdocs/intune/fundamentals/surface-management-portal.md

 # What is Microsoft Surface Management Portal?

-Microsoft Surface Management Portal is a centralized place in Microsoft Endpoint Manager where you can self-serve, manage, and monitor your organization's Intune-managed Surface devices at scale.
+Microsoft Surface Management Portal is a centralized place in the Microsoft Endpoint Manager admin center where you can self-serve, manage, and monitor your organization's Intune-managed Surface devices at scale.

 Surface Management Portal offers insights about the enrolled Surface devices in your organization, such as warranty eligibility and open support requests.

-You can use it to:
+Use it to:

 * See all enrolled Surface devices in your organization.
 * Drill down into reports, support requests, and individual devices.